 Build your research skills in the business arena.

 This program gives you the opportunity to research an area you’re passionate about.
-You’ll build your research skills with the support of a Faculty of Arts and Business academic with relevant research interests and expertise in your chosen area of study.
+You’ll build your research skills with the support of a Faculty of Arts, Business and Law academic with relevant research interests and expertise in your chosen area of study.
 Learn to critically review relevant published literature and undertake useful and meaningful research.

 You are empowered to design and conduct a thesis study to contribute to business research.
 Join our research student community and attend the Faculty’s fortnightly research seminar, thesis seminars and discussion groups with other research students.